giellalt/lang-tau/tau.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
+Verbs
+Verbs in the Upper Tanana language are actions.

+Pronouns
+Pronouns in the Upper Tanana language are references to things.

+Numerals
-The Upper Tanana language nouns inflect in cases.
+Numerals in the Upper Tanana language are numbers.

-Proper noun inflection
-The Upper Tanana language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
+Adjectives
-The Upper Tanana language verbs inflect in persons.
+Adjectives in the Upper Tanana language describe things.

-Adjective inflection
+Prefixes
+Prefixes in the Upper Tanana language are bound to beginning of other words.

+Nouns
-The Upper Tanana language adjectives compare.
+Nouns in the Upper Tanana language are things.